OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 |[Minimum permission level](/outlook/add-ins/understanding-outlook-add-in-permissions)| ReadItem |
 |[Applicable Outlook mode](/outlook/add-ins/#extension-points)| Compose or Read |

----
----

 ####  saveAsync([options], callback)

 Asynchronously saves an item.

 When invoked, this method saves the current message as a draft and returns the item id via the callback method.
-In Outlook on the web or Outlook in online mode, the item is saved to the server.
+In Outlook Web App or Outlook in online mode, the item is saved to the server.
 In Outlook in cached mode, the item is saved to the local cache.

 > [!NOTE]
 > If your add-in calls `saveAsync` on an item in compose mode in order to get an `itemId` to use with EWS or the REST API, be aware that when Outlook is in cached mode, it may take some time before the item is actually synced to the server.
 Until the item is synced, using the `itemId` will return an error.